Generalization Bounds for Rank-sparse Neural Networks: Conclusion and Future Directions

 A limitation of our work is that we require the \textit{weight matrices} to be low-rank, whereas most research on neural rank collapse~\citep{jacot2023bottleneck,balzano2025overviewlowrankstructurestraining} demonstrates instead that the \textit{activations} at each layer are low-rank.
 The two are very closely connected, but are not completely equivalent: it is possible that capturing the effect of low-rank \textit{activations} could lead to further improvements and insights.
-Crucially, we believe a substantial modification of our proofs could tackle such situations with a more involved use of the loss function augmentation at each layer.
+Crucially, we believe a substantial modification of our proofs could tackle such situations.
 However, this would require a much more challenging network-wide approach to the simultaneous tuning of the parametric interpolation thresholds and is left to future work.
 Like other uniform convergence results which are agnostic to the training procedure, our bounds are vacuous at for large-scale networks in the absence of aggressive bound optimization, a limitation which may be addressed in future work by better controlling the norm-based components during training, manually truncating the ranks or incorporating data-dependent priors with a Bayesian approach.
 Lastly, we note that the low-rank assumption requires overparametrization and is not always satisfied for smaller architectures or layers (cf. Appendix~\ref{sec:experiments}).
-Finally, other tantalizing future directions include proving fast rates in $N$, or the the extension of our work to other architectures such as Resnets and transformers.
+Finally, other tantalizing future directions include proving fast rates in $N$ and the extension of our work to other architectures such as Resnets and transformers.